nirmeshk/BasicExpressSite/readme.md

   where we can set the port to check for a running web appication and indicate where there is a canary release to check by passing a value to the proxy parameter.

 - The web application that we want to monitor will maintain it's original start time and the number of requests that it receives.
-- Our monitoring application emits message every four seconds on a socket.io connection established on port 3000.
-The the main web application consumes the message to display the metrics that we gather.
-We test two metrics:
-  + Latency of sending a request and getting the response.
-Displayed in milliseconds.
-  + The number of requests per minute over the time since the main web application started.
-- Using the nodemailer module, an email is sent to our destined mailbox over generic smtp.
-Since no specific authorized mail client is specified, the message may show up in spam as shown in the demo below
+- Our monitoring application sends a request the the application for this
 ![Monitoring screencast](http://i.imgur.com/FSX8QL1.gif)

 ##### The ability to perform a canary release: Using a proxy/load balancer server, route a percentage of traffic to a newly staged version of software and remaining traffic to a stable version of software.
 Stop routing traffic to canary if alert is raised.